 These CET&RI discoveries have already provided a new appreciation of endogenous anti-inflammatory mechanisms and the return of tissues to homeostasis following inflammatory challenge.
 Moreover, they give opportunities to treat many common human diseases, where unresolved inflammation is a component of disease pathophysiology, with small molecule agonists of resolution based on the natural biotemplates of the lipoxins, resolvins, protectins and maresins.
 Knowledge of these pro-resolving biochemical circuits and previously unknown novel families of lipid-derived mediators also links the importance of dietary essential omega-3 fatty acids, such as eicosapentaenoic acid and docosahexaenoic acid, in healthy diets and their deficiencies to dysregulated resolution as well as the potential to correct defective resolution mechanisms.
 The control of the inflammatory response in the perioperative stage and the pain associated with chronic inflammation and post-surgical events are of increasing importance in the practice of anesthesia and pain management.
 Dr. Serhan’s research provides new avenues to control inflammation and its natural resolution pathways with precision.
 These ongoing studies now open the new field of resolution pharmacology and its potential uses in human disease.

-Building for Translational Medicine
+Hale Building for Transformative Medicine

 60 Fenwood Road